rohitsangwan01/whatsapp_bot_flutter/README.md

 ## Getting Started

+We can use this library in Flutter as well as Pure dart projects , checkout dart [example](https://github.com/rohitsangwan01/whatsapp_bot_flutter/blob/main/example_dart/main.dart)

 First launch will take some time

 it will download chromium files locally, using [puppeteer](https://pub.dev/packages/puppeteer) for whatsapp web and scarping data